rriemann/blog/_posts/2013-04-10-table-of-contents-in-octopress.md

 One problem I came across is that the links of the TOC are only relative using HTML anchors.
-So if only a part of your post is shown, because you made usage of `<!-- more -->` and the post is shown in your blog index page, it won't work.
+So if only a part of your post is shown, because you made usage of `<!--more-->` and the post is shown in your blog index page, it won't work.

 I decided that I don't want to show the TOC in this case at all and added additionally the following lines to my style description.